gluster/glusterdocs/Administrator Guide/NFS-Ganesha GlusterFS Integration.md

     Note
         The export ID must not be changed.
 ⁠
+### Configure ganesha ha cluster outside of gluster nodes

+Currently ganesha HA cluster creationg tightly integrated with glusterd.
+So here user need to create a another TSP using ganesha nodes.
+Then create ganesha HA cluster using above mentioned steps till executing "gluster nfs-ganesha enable"
+Exporting/Unexporting should be performed with out using glusterd cli (follow the manual steps, before perfoming step4 replace localhost with required hostname/ip "hostname=localhost;" in export configuration file)

 ## Configuring Gluster volume for pNFS
 The Parallel Network File System (pNFS) is part of the NFS v4.1 protocol that allows compute clients to access storage devices directly and in parallel.
 The pNFS cluster consists of MDS(Meta-Data-Server) and DS (Data-Server).
 The client sends all the read/write requests directly to DS and all other operations are handle by the MDS.